onurhunce/AutoAlbumCreator/README.md

 # AutoAlbumCreator
-Album Creator is a smart Django application to create automated photo albums.
 AlbumCreator is a smart Django application to create automated photo albums.
 The app runs every 20 minutes and fetch the last photos posted on twitter (under the hashtag #carnival ) since the last fetching and creates a photo album.
+It is also possible to fetch photos manually from the browser.

 Quick start
 -----------